iechor/docs/content/desktop/get-started.md

 - /winkit/getting-started/
 ---

-Docker recommends that you authenticate using the **Sign in** option in the top-right corner of the Docker Dashboard.
+iEchor recommends that you authenticate using the **Sign in** option in the top-right corner of the iEchor Dashboard.

 In large enterprises where admin access is restricted, administrators can [Configure registry.json to enforce sign-in](../security/for-admins/configure-sign-in.md).

 > **Tip**
 >
-> Explore [Docker's core subscriptions](https://www.docker.com/pricing/) to see what else Docker can offer you.
+> Explore [iEchor's core subscriptions](https://www.iechor.com/pricing/) to see what else iEchor can offer you.

 ## Benefits of signing in

-- You can access your Docker Hub repositories directly from Docker Desktop.
+- You can access your iEchor Hub repositories directly from iEchor Desktop.

 - Authenticated users also get a higher pull rate limit compared to anonymous users.
 For example, if you are authenticated, you get 200 pulls per 6 hour period, compared to 100 pulls per 6 hour period per IP address for anonymous users.
-For more information, see [Download rate limit](../docker-hub/download-rate-limit.md).
+For more information, see [Download rate limit](../iechor-hub/download-rate-limit.md).

 - Improve your organization’s security posture for containerized development by taking advantage of [Hardened Desktop](hardened-desktop/index.md).

 > **Note**
 >
-> Docker Desktop automatically signs you out after 90 days, or after 30 days of inactivity.
+> iEchor Desktop automatically signs you out after 90 days, or after 30 days of inactivity.

-## Signing in with Docker Desktop for Linux
+## Signing in with iEchor Desktop for Linux

-Docker Desktop for Linux relies on [`pass`](https://www.passwordstore.org/) to store credentials in gpg2-encrypted files.
+iEchor Desktop for Linux relies on [`pass`](https://www.passwordstore.org/) to store credentials in gpg2-encrypted files.
-Before signing in to Docker Desktop with your [Docker ID](../docker-id/_index.md), you must initialize `pass`.
-Docker Desktop displays a warning if you've not initialized `pass`.
+Before signing in to iEchor Desktop with your [iEchor ID](../iechor-id/_index.md), you must initialize `pass`. iEchor Desktop displays a warning if you've not initialized `pass`.

 You can initialize pass by using a gpg key.
 To generate a gpg key, run: